-Grant applications must be completed in accordance with the approved publicly published application now listed on the Grant Applications Tab.
+Grant applications must be completed in accordance with the approved publicly published application.
 Agencies with extraordinary circumstances that do not have access to the internet should contact the HCCF staff.

-To facilitate the preparation of complete grant applications, applicants are encouraged to utilize Foundation staff assistance.
+To facilitate the preparation of complete grant applications, applicants must request a grant application review prior to submission.
 This service is provided to assist you and does not reduce or replace the applicant’s responsibility for the content of the package.
-Applicants must call the office prior to submission to request a review.
-Contact Anna Curts at the Foundation office at (812) 738-6668 or firstname.lastname@example.org if you have any questions or desire assistance.

 Board Governance Training